saahas-kohli/MuseAI/README.md

 # MuseAI

-Welcome to **MuseAI**, a revolutionary platform that reimagines music creation through the power of artificial intelligence.
-MuseAI offers a unique web interface where users can generate, listen to, and download AI-generated music, providing a new level of interactive experience for music enthusiasts and creators alike.
+MuseAI is a web interface where users can generate, listen to, and download AI-generated music produced by Facebook MusicGen.
 [Visit MuseAI here](http://your-website-url.com).

 ![Description of the Image](img/MuseAI_Visual.png)